-GI obstruction, or conversely a rapid GI transit time can all develop vitamin K deficiency due to inadequate absorption of the vitamin.
+Vitamin K is a fat soluble vitamin, found in leafy green vegetables, that requires bile salts for absorption from the jejunum.
+Clinically patients with malabsorption syndromes, pancreatic insufficiency, biliary obstruction, GI obstruction, or conversely a rapid GI transit time can all develop vitamin K deficiency due to inadequate absorption of the vitamin.
 Treatment of vitamin K deficiency is best done by the intramuscular or intravenous administration of vitamin K (Aquamephyton) in doses of 10 to 20 mg.
-Within 3- 5 hours, the coagulopathy will begin to correct.
+Within 3-5 hours, the coagulopathy will begin to correct.

-Acquired Combined Deficiencies of Platelets and Factors

-Massive Transfusion.
-The transfusion of large volumes of stored PRBCs to correct extreme hypovolemia may result in hemostatic defects similar to the hemostatic defects present in stored blood-the coagulant activity of factors V and VIII are significantly reduced and the great majority of platelets are non-functional.
+Acquired Combined Deficiencies of Platelets and Factors Massive Transfusions: The transfusion of large volumes of stored PRBCs to correct extreme hypovolemia may result in hemostatic defects similar to the hemostatic defects present in stored blood--the coagulant activity of factors V and VIII are significantly reduced and the great majority of platelets are non-functional.

-Platelet Dysfunction, Factor Deficiencies and the Presence of Inhibitors

-Liver Disease.
-Liver disease produces a complex coagulopathy that is multifactorial in nature.
+Platelet Dysfunction, Factor Deficiencies and the Presence of Inhibitors Liver Disease: Liver disease produces a complex coagulopathy that is multifactorial in nature.
 The liver synthesizes most of the clotting factors, with the possible exception of factor VIII.
 The liver also synthesizes the anticoagulants, antithrombin III, protein C and protein S, and the fibrinolytic precursor, plasminogen.
 The liver is responsible for clearing activated clotting factors and for clearing plasminogen activator (t-PA) as well as the products of fibrinolysis, fibrin degradation products (FDPs).
 The net effect of the diseased liver on the hemostatic mechanism may be difficult to predict, difficult to diagnose, and difficult to treat.

 Treatment of the hemostatic defects associated with liver disease is difficult.
 In the alcoholic, platelet dysfunction is presumed.
-It thrombocytopenia is also present, platelet transfusions will more than likely be necessary to prevent bleeding.
-Vitamin K may be administered even if vitamin K deficiency has not been diagnosed.
-Severe factor deficiencies are treated with FFP, but volume overload can be a problem if multiple transfusions are required.
+If thrombocytopenia is also present, platelet transfusions will more than likely be necessary to prevent bleeding.
+Vitamin K may be administered even if vitamin K deficiency has not be diagnosed.
+Severe factors deficiencies are treated with FFP, but volume overload can be a problem if multiple transfusions are required.
 Cryoprecipitate may be transfused if the patient has hypofibrinogenemia, but cryoprecipitate does not contain the vitamin K-dependent factors.